MikeBeller/janet-abstract/README.md

-One of the use cases I have for this module is to allow the development of new container types using pure Janet code with no C.  However developing this caused me to observe that there is a limitation in Janet with regard to developing containers as abstract types, regardless of whether it is done in Janet or in C:
+One of the use cases I have for this module is to allow the development of new container types using pure Janet code with no C.  However developing this caused me to observe that there is a limitation in Janet with regard to developing containers as abstract types, regardless of whether you are developing in C or in Janet (using, for example, this module):

 Abstract types in Janet allow the developer to "hook" the `get` function in order to simulate indexing.
 But the `get` function is also used for retrieving methods on the abstract type.
+By convention, if the key to `get` is a keyword, the abstract type is supposed to look in its method table and return a method with the name of the keyword if found.

+Furthermore, one of the important core functions for working with data structures, `length`, is implemented in abstract types as a method.
+Whereas most others such as `next`, `tostring` are implemented as function pointers in the abstract type header.

-If the key to `get` is a keyword, the abstract type is supposed to look in its method table and return a method if found.
-This means that if you want to create a container type using an abstract type, you probably should not allow storage of entries where the keys are keywords.
-Otherwise, if someone decides to store a :length key in your data structure, the (length ...) function in Janet will stop working for your data structure.   :-(
+This means that if you want to create a container type using an abstract type, and particularly if you want to support the `length` core function, you probably should not allow storage of entries where the keys are keywords.
+Otherwise, if someone decides to store a :length key in your data structure, the (length ...) function in Janet will stop working for your data structure.
+:-(

-Is there some way to straighten out two things in the core:
+Is there some way to straighten out two things in the core?
 (1) get function in the abstract type header is overloaded for method retrieval and also available for "other uses", and (2) `length` is implemented in the core so that it calls the method :length, rather than having its own function pointer in the abstract type header.
-Both of these issues lead to difficulty implementing containers in Janet outside the core, regardless of whether they are in C or Janet.
+Both of these issues combined lead to difficulty implementing containers in Janet outside the core, regardless of whether they are in C or Janet.